 A Cumberland County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Cumberland County, Illinois Courthouse Records

 The Cumberland County Courthouse is located in Toledo, Illinois.
 Toledo was named Prairie City until 1874.
 Total record loss (1843–1885) due to a Fire on November 5, 1885.
 Learn More About State of Illinois Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Cumberland county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Cumberland County Clerk & Recorder of Deeds has Marriage Records from 1880, Birth & Death Records from 1885 / 1844 and Land Records from 1885.
 The County Clerk & Recorder of Deeds maintains records and issues certificates of vital statistics (birth certificates, death certificates, and marriage certificates) for the entire County.
 The Recorder's duties are receiving, filing and maintaining all records related to real property in our county.
 These documents range from all types of conveyance deeds, mortgages, releases and assignments, property liens, as well as, assorted federal, state and local liens.
 The Recorder’s office is responsible for the recordation and storage of plats of subdivision, land surveys and monument records.
 Many other types of miscellaneous documents are recorded, such as; foreign birth certificates, foreign marriage licenses, and military discharge paperwork to name a few.